kwaneung/aztf-module-subnet/README.md

 # aztf-module-subnet

-Resource group and vnet must be created first.
+this module must in vnet

 Example) Create vnet
 ```